 Eduardo: I have done a couple of years of NGO in Brazil.
 Focus on education for different NGOs has been my passion, and I found an opportunity to continue that contribution in Chicago.
-So when you think about clubs, the most important thing is you should find those kind of opportunities that really fit with you and make you contribute to the community in a unique way.
+So when you think about clubs, the most important thing is you should find those opportunities that really fit with you and make you contribute to the community in a unique way.

 Eduardo: Thank you, Poonam.
 I am happy to chat.
-Kellogg is an amazing school, and I will encourage everyone to apply to Kellogg, and I think that you probably have links to my linked in profile.
+Kellogg is an amazing school, and I will encourage everyone to apply to Kellogg.
+You probably have links to my linkedIn profile.
 I am happy to chat about Kellogg and the culture at Kellogg on a personal basis if anyone is interested.
-I had a wonderful time, and I am happy to share that experience with whoever is interested.
-And obviously thanks for your support as well for making this possible.
+I had a wonderful time and am happy to share that experience with whoever is interested.
+And obviously, thanks for your support for making this possible.
 We had an amazing time together.
 Thank you.

 Poonam: Thank you.
 It was my privilege to work with you, and I really enjoyed chatting with you today.
-Thank you and best of luck for your personal and professional life in your post Kellogg career.
+Thank you, and best of luck for your personal and professional life in your post-Kellogg career.